MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 Review the README for usage.

-# Storage Migration Service known issues
+## Storage Migration Service doesn't show up in Windows Admin Center unless managing Windows Server 2019

-When using the 1809 version of Windows Admin Center to manage a Windows Server 2019 orchestrator, you do not see the tool option for Storage Migration Service.
+When using the 1809 version of Windows Admin Center to manage a Windows Server 2019 orchestrator, you don't see the tool option for Storage Migration Service.

 The the Windows Admin Center Storage Migration Service extension is version-bound to only manage WIndows Server 2019 version 1809 or later operating systems.
 If you use it to manage older Windows Server operating systems or insider previews, the tool will not appear.
 This behavior is by design.